jsdx761/Nexus/README.md

 I was looking for a simple Android companion app for my [Radenso DS1 radar detector](https://radenso.com/products/radenso-ds1) with an integrated user experience and the following features:

-* Radar detector alerts, crowd-sourced reports, and alerts about potential surveillance aircrafts all combined in a single prioritized list;
+* Radar detector alerts, crowd-sourced alerts, and alerts about potential surveillance aircrafts all combined in a single prioritized list;
 * Voice announcements with a soft relaxing voice matching the UK sounding voice of my Jaguar builtin car navigation system;
-* Non-stressful sound notification follow-up reminders for alerts in range after the original voice announcements;
+* Non-stressful sound notification reminders for alerts in range after the original voice announcements;
 * Announcements of important device, network, and location status;
 * Reliable audio stream ducking with my phone and car setup to be able to listen to music over Bluetooth and still get clear voice announcements